Artefact42/street_project/README.md

 # street_project
-This program in Python is an exercise to build a street thanks to the Turtle module with OOP and modularityune ceci et fote
+This program in Python is an exercise to build a street thanks to the Turtle module with OOP and modularity.